k-ojo/PiloFeed/README.md

 # PiloFeed

 ## Overview
-The Feedback Website is a web application designed to collect, manage, and analyze user feedback.
+The PiloFeed is a web application designed to collect, manage, and analyze user feedback.
 It allows users to submit feedback, view past responses, and administrators to manage submissions effectively.

 ## Features
 - [ ] User-friendly feedback submission form